What Do Refusal Tokens Learn? Fine-Grained Representations and Evidence for Downstream Steering

 TL;DR: We show that categorical refusal tokens enable fine-grained, interpretable control of language model safety by reducing over-refusal without harming overall performance.

-Abstract: We study whether categorical refusal tokens enable controllable and interpretable safety behavior in language models.
-Using a fine-tuned version of Llama-3 8B with categorical refusal tokens, we extract residual‑stream activations, compute sparse category‑specific steering vectors, and apply categorical steering at inference time to control refusal behavior.
-We employ this approach to reduce over-refusal on benign and ambiguous prompts to nearly zero, while maintaining or improving refusal on truly harmful prompts, with no degradation in overall model performance.
-Model diffing of steering vectors reveals low cross-model cosine similarity for four of the five categories, suggesting that the emergence of our refusal features is mediated by refusal token fine-tuning.
-Our preliminary results indicate that refusal tokens are promising for shaping fine-grained safety directions that facilitate targeted control and nuanced interpretability, especially for reducing over-refusal while preserving general model capabilities and safety.
+Abstract: Language models are fine-tuned for safety alignment to refuse harmful prompts.
+One such method involves fine-tuning a language model to generate categorical refusal tokens that distinguish the different types of refusals.
+In this work, we investigate whether categorical refusal tokens enable controllable, interpretable refusal behavior in language models.
+Specifically, using a fine-tuned version of Llama-3 8B Base with categorical refusal tokens, we extract residual‑stream activations and compute category‑specific steering vectors.
+We then apply the category-specific steering vectors at inference-time to control refusal behavior, reducing over-refusals on benign and ambiguous prompts to nearly 0, while maintaining refusal rates on truly harmful prompts and minimizing degradation to general model performance.
+We perform model diffing of steering vectors between Llama-3 8B Base and the refusal-token fine-tuned model, revealing low cross-model cosine similarity in four of the five categories, suggesting that the emergence of our identified refusal features is mediated specifically by refusal-token fine-tuning.
+Our results indicate that refusal tokens are promising for shaping fine-grained safety directions that facilitate targeted control, interpretability, and reduced over-refusals.

 Submission Number: 231